A Dutch-Book Trap for Misspecification: Dutch books and Dutch-booking

-What is a meaningful notion of Dutch book for a system of gambles?
-Since only the gambles along the realized learning path will actually be proposed, a strong notion of Dutch book requires that, under every state, the agent makes no cumulative gain, and sometimes make a cumulative loss, along each possible learning path.
-This is the notion of diachronic Dutch book employed in the literature, which I formalize and analyze in the Online Appendix.
-But given that there are objective probabilities of contingencies, it also makes sense to introduce a weak notion of Dutch book, whereby the agent makes no gain or a loss in \emph{objective expected terms}.
+What does it mean, for a system of gambles, to be a \textquotedblleft Dutch book\textquotedblright ?
+An intuitive notion is that the bookmaker obtains a never negative and sometimes positive profit under every state and path.
+We call this notion \textquotedblleft deterministic Dutch book\textquotedblright .
+But the existence of objective conditional probabilities of paths allows us to introduce also a more permissive notion of Dutch book, whereby the bookmaker obtains a non-negative/positive profit conditional on each fundamental state only in objective expected terms.